|

 Story:

-We witnessed a $1.7 million organization spend 15
+We witnessed a $1.7 million

-minutes of a board meeting discussing the fact that the staff had purchased a
+minutes of a board meeting discussing the fact that the staff had

 $200 fax machine.
-Not only did they spend precious time talking about something
+Not only did they spend precious time talking about

-that had already happened (without creating any policy to prevent the thing
+that had already happened (without creating any policy to prevent the

-they were concerned about from happening again), but they spent that time on an
+they were concerned about from happening again), but they spent that

 item that amounted to .01% of their annual expenditures.